What is Azure Service Manager and what does it mean by classic?

 Does this migration plan affect any of my existing services or applications that run on Azure virtual machines?

 Not until March 1st, 2023 for IaaS VMs (classic).
 The IaaS VMs (classic) are fully supported services in general availability.
 You can continue to use these resources to expand your footprint on Microsoft Azure.
 On March 1st, 2023, these VMs will be fully retired and any active or allocated VMs will be stopped & deallocated.

 What happens to my VMs if I don’t plan on migrating in the near future?

 On March 1st, 2023, the IaaS VMs (Classic) will be fully retired and any active or allocated VMs will be stopped & deallocated.
 To prevent business impact, we highly recomment to start planning your migration today and complete it before March 1st, 2023.
-We are not deprecating the existing classic APIs and resource model.
+We are not deprecating the existing classic APIs, Cloud Services and resource model.
 We want to make migration easy, considering the advanced features that are available in the Resource Manager deployment model.
-We highly recommend that you review some of the advancements that are part of IaaS under Resource Manager.
+We recommend that you start planning to migrate these resources to Azure Resource Manager.

 What does this migration plan mean for my existing tooling?